Pecatu: Desalination

 The area lacks fresh water.
 A seawater desalination plant with a production capacity of 3,000 cubic meters per day has been constructed.

+Tourism

 Waterpark

 A waterpark named New Kuta Green Park opened in December 2010 and fully opened in January 2011.
 According to Tommy Suharto, it was hoped that this attraction would also be affordable to local people who could not afford the resorts.

 Beaches

+The village has several beaches that are particularly popular for surfing.